-The Student Life Office and the Counseling and Disability Office communicate and coordinate with the exam committee to accommodate the special need students during the examination period.
-Special need students are allocated in different examination halls and are adhered to the University's Examination Guidelines.
+The Office of Student Life and Office of Counseling and Disability communicate and coordinate with the exam committee to accommodate special needs students during the examination period.
+Special needs students are allocated in different examination halls and adhere to the University's Examination Guidelines.

-All faculty members are expected to be available during the final exam period.
+All faculty members, including part-time faculty, are expected to be available during the final exam period.
 It is the responsibility of the college dean to assure that final exams are conducted and managed appropriately under proper proctoring protocols.
 The College must notify the exam committee in case of any special requirements needed during the final examination.
-The final exam committee allocates sufficient number of proctors across all final exam halls and ensure the integrity of the examination process.
-All faculty members must post the grade within the defined timeline from the day of the examination.
+The final exam committee allocates a sufficient number of proctors across all final exam halls and ensures the integrity of the examination process.
+All faculty members must post the grades within the defined timeline from the day of the examination.